Carolyn Yim is a multi-disciplinary founder, designer, and design historian.

-At her vertically-integrated knitwear business, Ply-Knits, she spins waste yarn into new life.
-Under the ethos of “Less And More,” she makes a collection of timeless sweaters and products for the home.
-Through good and well-made design, Ply-Knits hopes to nudge consumer behavior towards greater joy, and thus respect, for clothing.
+At Ply-Knits, she spins waste yarn into new life.
+Through good, well-made design, Ply-Knits nudges consumer behavior towards greater joy, and thus respect, for the planet.
+At Dreyden, she encourages a love of reading.

 Since then, her work has been covered in: